UGC NET Exam Date:31 Dec' 25 - 07 Jan' 26

 Events | Dates June 2025 Session | Dates December 2025 Session |

-UGC NET apply online 2025 | To Be Announced | To Be Announced |
+UGC NET apply online 2025 | April 16, 2025 | To Be Announced |

-Last dates for online application | To Be Announced | To Be Announced |
+Last dates for online application | May 12, 2025 | To Be Announced |

-Fee payment last date (online) | To Be Announced | To Be Announced |
+Fee payment last date (online) | May 13, 2025 | To Be Announced |

-UGC NET application form correction date | To Be Announced | To Be Announced |
+UGC NET application form correction date | May 14 to 15, 2025 | To Be Announced |

-UGC NET admit card | To Be Announced | To Be Announced |
+UGC NET admit card | June 22, 2025 | To Be Announced |

-UGC NET exam date | To Be Announced | To Be Announced |
+UGC NET exam date | June 25 to 29, 2025 | To Be Announced |

 Candidates willing to apply for the UGC NET 2025 exam must check the complete subject list of UGC NET 2025.
-NTA has also provided the UGC NET syllabus according to the UGC NET subject list.
+NTA provided the UGC NET syllabus according to the UGC NET subject list.
 Check the table below for the UGC NET 2025 subject list and subject code.

 Subject | Subject Code |